HTTPArchive/almanac.httparchive.org/src/content/en/2024/accessibility.md

   )
 }}

 Unfortunately, 13% of mobile inputs lack accessible names (a significant improvement from 38% in 2022).
-Also only 15% of mobile sites use `<label>` (which is down from 19% in 2022), which can hinder users relying on screen readers or voice-to-text tools.
-An accessible name always needs to be used and sites should support assistive technology beyond just screen readers.
+Only 15% of mobile sites use `<label>` (down from 19% in 2022), which can hinder users relying on screen readers or voice-to-text tools.
+An accessible name always needs to be used and sites should support assistive technology beyond just screen readers by ensuring the accessible name matches the visible label on the input.
 WCAG 2.1 added 2.5.3 Label in Name (Level A) to help ensure that technologies like Voice Control would be better supported.
 Use of `aria-label` and `aria-labelledby` should only be used if an HTML `<label>` cannot be used.

 ### `placeholder` attribute

 The `placeholder` attribute provides example input formats.
 It should not replace a `<label>` as a way to provide an accessible name.
 When placeholders are the only way of providing a visible label, that reference point disappears when the user starts typing.
 It is not a new concern that <a hreflang="en" href="https://www.w3.org/WAI/GL/low-vision-a11y-tf/wiki/Placeholder_Research">browsers by default do not give placeholder text sufficient contrast</a> to meet WCAG.
 Furthermore, they are <a hreflang="en" href="https://www.digitala11y.com/anatomy-of-accessible-forms-placeholder-is-a-mirage/">not always supported by screen readers</a>.
+A better solution is to show example input formats below or beside the input and connect them to the input programmatically using aria-describedby.

 {{ figure_markup(
   image="placeholder-but-no-label.png",